kippisone/logtopus/README.md

 * Console logger, logs output to the console, supports ANSI colors
 * File logger, logs output to a log file
+* Redis logger, logs to a redis db
+* Influx logger, logs to a influx db

 ## Usage